 Fogo is NL’s largest island, it is about 25 km (16 miles) long and 14 km (9 miles) wide.
 A rugged, sub-arctic land that is home to 2,400 residents.

-Fogo is also one of Newfoundland’s oldest coastal communities and a significant port that first appeared on the Bertius Map in 1606.
+Moreover, Fogo is also one of Newfoundland’s oldest coastal communities and a significant port that first appeared on the Bertius Map in 1606.
 Here you will meet a resilient people that have a special place and respect in my heart.

 On Fogo Island, there exist countless adventure, cultural engagement & wellness opportunities to immerse yourself in, a true travel gem.
 Even the Flat Earth Society believes this rugged land to be one of earth’s four corners.
 Take a peek…

-How To Get To Fogo Island
+Getting To Fogo Island

-Getting to Fogo Island is easy!
+Getting to Fogo Island is easy.
 From Gander International Airport, take a 45-minute drive north on Route 330 for 83 km (52 miles) to the Farewell Ferry Terminal.